noahgift/intermittent-fasting/README.md

 # intermittent-fasting
-Data Science around intermittent fasting
+Data Science around intermittent fasting and data science based Nutrition

-## Article
+## Article and Research on IF

 I have experimented mainly with Daily fasts of 16 hours or 20 hours.
 As a data scientist, nutritionist and serious athlete, I also come with data.
 I have data from 2011-2019 of my body weight.

 [Datascience meets intermittent fasting](https://noahgift.com/articles/datascience-meets-intermittent-fasting/)

+## Article and Research on Food Selection

+[Weight gain by macronutrient and insulin response]https://github.com/noahgift/intermittent-fasting/blob/master/weight_gain_foods.ipynb

+A. High Carbohydrate foods appear to be the strongest correlation with weight gain.

+B. Fat and Protein are essentially neutral

+C. Total Calories and glycemic index are equally as correlated with weight gain.

+One firm conclusion would be to avoid calorically dense, high carbohydrate foods that have a high glycemic index: i.e. French Fries.

 ## References